Consultant in Old Age Psychiatry, North Bucks OA CMHT

 Job responsibilities

-Applicants for the above vacancies must be fully registered with the General Medical Council (GMC) and on the Specialist Register or be within six months of attaining their Certificate of Completion of Training (CCT) or an equivalent approved indicator of training.
+Applicants must be fully registered with the General Medical Council (GMC) and on the Specialist Register or within six months of attaining their Certificate of Completion of Training (CCT) or an equivalent indicator of training.

-Although this is a full-time post, we encourage candidates who are interested to work less than full-time to apply as well.
+Although this is a full-time post, we encourage candidates interested in part-time work to apply.

 We offer a relocation allowance of up to £8,000 for eligible successful candidates.